AndrewSCastro/comp20-acastro/README.md

 What is this purpose of this Git repository?
 The purpose of this Git repository is to showcase my work for the semester in Tufts' Comp20 Web Programming course.
-It shows a place for all my projects including -
+It shows a place for all my projects including:
--
--
--
--

 What was your favorite lab or assignment and why?: